badlydrawnrob/elm-playground/elm-in-action/README.md

     - Note that other `helper functions` don't do this.
     - I guess it's only Html elements that require it?
 17. A quick note on `type_` for the radio button is named because `type` is a reserved word.
+18. How can we make our Html cleaner when calling the `viewSizeChooser`?

 [^1]: I have color-coordinated some sections with highlights on the _Elm in Action_ ebook